modasersalah200-crypto/SyncGrid/README.md

    - Click Import

 3. **Activate Dashboard**
-   - Hover over the dashboard and from the 3points select edit
    - click Refresh On the upper-right side or select Auto
    - The dashboard should now be active and displaying live data
+   - Hover over the dashboard and from the 3points select edit to make some changes

 ## 📊 Features